UCL-ARC/terraform-harvester-mkdocs-site/README.md

 > [!IMPORTANT]
 > This repository is still under construction!

-A Terraform template for serving a mkdocs documentation website on Condenser.
+A Terraform module for serving a mkdocs documentation website on Condenser.

 It will deploy a virtual machine using the Harvester Terraform provider.
 The VM will be provided with a script to build and serve the website.